nanobox-io/nanobox-docs/source/cli/deploy.html.md

 title: deploy
 ---

-The `deploy` command deploys a generated build package to a live app on Nanobox.
+The `deploy` command deploys a generated build package to a live app.
 If no app-name/alias, is provided, the "default" alias is assumed.

 ### Usage
 ```bash